sanderMarcusChristensen/BI-Projects/README.md

 ### 2. Run the app
 Navigate to the folder where streamlit_app.py is located, then run:

+("your pc stof"/MP2 - Data Exploration and Visualisation/Code)

 ```bash or powershell
 python -m streamlit run streamlit_app.py
 ```